 Tumblr Crosspostr uses Tumblr’s simple API to keep posts in sync; when you edit your WordPress post, it updates your Tumblr post.
 Private WordPress posts become private Tumblr posts, deleting a post from WordPress that you’ve previously cross-posted to Tumblr deletes it from Tumblr, too, and so on.
-Scheduling a WordPress post to be published any time in the future will add it to the Tumblr blog's Queue.
-(However, the publishing schedule of your Tumblr queue will take precedence, so be careful!)
+The plugin supports both scheduled posts (scheduling a WordPress post schedules it to publish at the same time on Tumblr) as well as the Tumblr Queue feature.

-Tumblr Crosspostr uses post formats to automatically choose the appropriate Tumblr post type.
+Tumblr Crosspostr uses post formats to set the appropriate Tumblr post type.
 The first image, video embed, etcetera that Tumblr Crosspostr detects will be used as the primary media for the Tumblr post type.
 To take full advantage of Tumblr Crosspostr, I suggest you choose a WordPress theme that supports all the post formats that your Tumblr theme supports, but Tumblr Crosspostr will still work even if your theme does not natively support this feature. 🙂

 The WordPress post format to Tumblr post type mapping looks like this: